-Spread across 3 countries, but we are growing fast and in the immediate future we look to build Hubs in Nigeria, Palestine and Gaza.
+Spread across 3 countries, but we are growing fast and in the immediate future we look to build Hubs in Nigeria, Kenya and DRC.

 Ou hubs are used for all sorts of things, primarily for education and communication, but are also used for work, entertainment and getting up to date with the news!